xiaosihuang003/xiaosihuang003.github.io/src/content/docs/Lecture2_Linearregression/en.md

 ---
-title: "Linear regression, Deriving a & b for linear model via the least squares method from scratch"
+title: "Lecture 2: Linear regression"
 subtitle: "Linear model → residual → squared error → MSE → ∂L/∂a=0, ∂L/∂b=0 → normal equations → closed form a, b"
 date: 2025-09-01
 lang: en
 excerpt: "Step-by-step derivation of simple linear regression (y = a x + b) from scratch.
 We define residuals and MSE, apply the chain rule, set partial derivatives to zero, solve the normal equations for a and b, and verify with a small numeric example."
-tags: [lecture, machine-learning, linear-regression, calculus, least-squares]
+tags: [Joni Kämäräinen, machine-learning, linear-regression, calculus, least-squares]
 draft: false
 ---

+## Deriving a & b for linear model via the least squares method from scratch

 ## 1) What is the task?